Key takeaways

 When a Google ad stays under review, it can feel frustrating.
 You may have a campaign ready, a budget set, and a launch date planned, but the ad is still not serving.
 The first thing to understand is that Google Ads approval and Google AdSense approval are not the same thing.

 Google Ads is for advertisers who want to show ads.
 Google AdSense is for publishers who want to show ads on their websites and earn from ad placements.
-This article is mainly about Google Ads account, ad, asset, and landing page review delays.
-It will clearly separate AdSense where needed.

 Google Ads vs Google AdSense Approval